 At Sam & Ash Injury Law, we believe that you deserve What’s Right.
 That means having an experienced car accident attorney who stands by your side as you recover from your injuries and seek compensation to pay your medical costs and other related expenses.
 We get to know you on a first-name basis, make sure we understand your needs, and pursue the results you deserve.

-After you have been injured in a motor vehicle accident that resulted from a tire blowout, turn to Sam & Ash Injury Law for a free, no-obligation case review in Las Vegas.
+After you have been injured in a car accident that resulted from a tire blowout, turn to Sam & Ash Injury Law for a free, no-obligation case review in Las Vegas.
 We look forward to meeting you and finding out how we can help.

 Tire Blowout Accident Statistics